chris7sv/personal-website-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Deep neural networks
+  - Learning in biological and artificial systems
   - Visual perception
   - Cognitive modelling
+  - Probabilistic inference
 # Education to show in About widget
 education:
   courses: